aspectran/aspectran/README.md

   Once the core functionality implementation is complete, features such as transactions, logging, security, and exception handling can be combined with core functionality.
 * **Support building RESTful Web Services**
   Aspectran is designed to be suitable for building RESTful Web Services.

+Aspectran provides the environment to build web application server and shell application easily based on the above core functions.
+In addition, it enables rapid execution and deployment.
+Java code written in POJO with Aspectran's powerful and concise configuration settings facilitates testing and maximizes code reuse when developing applications in other execution environments.

 The following packages based on the `com.aspectran.core` package exist to support various execution environments.